Ewall24/credit-risk-classification/README.md

     The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

     A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.

+ ## Results
+ - Accurarcy: 99%
+ - Precision: 84%
+ - Recall:    94%

+   ## Summary

+   The logistic regression model performs exceptionally well, with 99% overall accuracy in predicting both healthy and high-risk loans, despite the imbalance in the dataset.
+The model achieves perfect precision (1.00) and nearly perfect recall (0.99) for healthy loans, yielding an F1-score of 1.00.
+For high-risk loans, the precision (0.84), recall (0.94), and F1-score (0.89) are strong, indicating the model is effective at identifying high-risk cases without too many false positives.

+### Recommendations for Future Analysis:

+   - Addressing Data Imbalance: While the model handles imbalance well, exploring techniques like SMOTE (Synthetic Minority Oversampling Technique) or under-sampling the majority class could further improve high-risk loan predictions.
+   - Threshold Tuning: Adjusting the decision threshold may improve the precision-recall trade-off, especially for high-risk loans, depending on business priorities (e.g., minimizing false positives vs. maximizing recall).
+   - Feature Importance: Analyzing the model’s coefficients or using feature importance methods could reveal key drivers for predicting loan outcomes, guiding more effective risk assessment.
+   - Model Comparison: Comparing the logistic regression model with more complex models like random forests or gradient boosting could identify potential performance gains, especially in capturing high-risk loans more accurately.
+   - Cross-Validation: Conducting cross-validation on different subsets of the data can provide insights into model robustness and help refine it further.
+   - Explainability: Implementing SHAP or LIME to explain individual predictions could help provide actionable insights, especially for high-risk loans, aiding in decision-making.